fourstix/MCard1802ArduinoV2/README.md

 a hexadecimal keypad to simulate the Netronics Elf.
 I also created code to simulate the original Pixie video as well.

 This code is the second version of the [MCard1802Arduino](https://github.com/fourstix/MCard1802Arduino) code using a 16 x 2 LCD character display and Teensy 3.2 for Pixie Video.
-In this version the hardware and code design is a bit cleaner.
-The hardware is divided into two cards, a Front Panel Card and a Daughter Card.
+In this version the hardware and code design is a bit cleaner with the hardware divided into two cards, a Front Panel Card and a Daughter Card.

-The front panel card consists of an MCP23008 I2C 8 bit port expander to drive the 1802 Control lines, a 7400 Quad Nand logic chip for Write Enable logic and inverting the Q line, and an MCP23017 I2C dual port IO expander to communicate with the 1802 Membership card's data in and data out lines.
+The Front Panel Card consists of an MCP23008 I2C 8 bit port expander to drive the 1802 Control lines, a 7400 Quad Nand logic chip for Write Enable and Serial Communication logic, and an MCP23017 I2C dual port IO expander to communicate with the 1802 Membership Card's data in and data out lines.
 The Daughter Card provides the video and address line logic along with support for the MCSMP20J ROM.
-A minimum implementation with an Arduino can be done with the Front Panel card alone.
+A minimum implementation with an Arduino can be done with the Front Panel Card alone.

 Introduction
 -------------